holochain-devcamp/learning-pathways/README.md

-# hUdemy
+# LeaP - learning-pathways

-Udemy on Holochain.
+LeaP is a Peer to Peer education system based on Holochain.
+Developed during the first community run Holochain DevCamp #6.

-hUdemy is a Peer to Peer education system based on Holochain.
+This repository is used as a learning resource for the students learning how to program Holochain hApps on the Rust lang.

 ### Running a UI (or two)
 To be able to run the UI and have a working version, follow the below steps: